RemoteDebug/remotedebug-firefox-adapter/README.md

-# RemoteDebug bridge for Firefox
+# Mozilla Firefox Remote Debugging to RemoteDebug protocol bridge.

-This project is aimed to provide a RemoteDebug bridge for Firefox.
-This bridge enables communication over the RemoteDebug protocol to/from Firefox, with tools like Chrome DevTools.
+This project provides a Mozilla Firefox Remote Debugging to RemoteDebug protocol bridge, to enable communication with tools like Chrome DevTools.

 <insert animated gif here>